cgroza/GraffiTE/README.md

 ```

 - `--reads`: a CSV file that lists the read sets (FASTQs) and sample names from which polymorphisms are to be genotyped.
 These samples may be different than the genome assemblies.
+Only one FASTQ per sample, and sample names must be unique.

 Example `reads.csv`:
 ```